COVID-19 FAQ (Updated Jan 21, 2021)

-By practicing social distancing using masks when around people outside of our immediate family and proper hand hygiene and quarantining when we have been exposed or have traveled, we may be able to slow down the spread of the virus, make less people sick and not overwhelm our healthcare system.
+By practicing social distancing, avoiding social gatherings, using masks when around people outside of our immediate family and proper hand hygiene and quarantining when we have been exposed or have traveled, we can slow down the spread of the virus, make less people sick, save lives and not overwhelm our healthcare system.

 How is Covid-19 spread?

-Infected people appear to spread Covid-19 the most in the 48 hours prior to their onset of symptoms and continue spreading through the first 6 days of symptoms.
+- Infected people appear to spread Covid-19 the most in the 48 hours prior to their onset of symptoms and continue spreading through the first week or so after they start having symptoms.

 How can I keep from getting or spreading Covid-19?

 - If you are sick with a cough or fever, difficulty breathing, unusual headache, stomachache, vomiting or diarrhea, fatigue (unusual tiredness) or a change in your sense of taste or smell, do not go out, stay at home.
 Call your medical provider for advice.

 - Do not go to the emergency room for testing unless you are very sick.
 Always call before you go to the ER or to your clinic.

 - If you are very sick and having a hard time breathing, call 911.

 - Practice social distancing, avoiding large groups and maintain at least 6 feet of distance from other people outside of your immediate family.